mysql/mysql-connector-nodejs/docs/tutorial/Working_with_Collections.md

 ### Cursors

-Up until now, we've been using the `fetchAll()` method to retrieve the entire result-set originated by each `find()` query.
+Up until now, we've been using the `fetchAll()` method to retrieve the entire result set originated by each `find()` query.
 This method pulls the data from memory and flushing it subsequently.
-There are, however, two alternive APIs for consuming result-set entries individually using a cursor.
+There are, however, two alternive APIs for consuming result set entries individually using a cursor.
 One API uses a regular pull-based cursor via an additional `fetchOne()` method available in the {@link Result} instance.
 The other is a pull-based API where you can provide a callback function when calling the `execute()` method, which totally disables buffering at the connector-level and leaves that responsability to the application.

 **Pull-based approach**